 There are multiple ways of helping people who live with limited eyesight to function more safely and effectively in any given environment, and many ideas can be seen in Esther's Place at the American Foundation for the Blind Center on Vision Loss.

 It doesn't have to be ugly, either.
-Designers have told us that using color contrast, for example, not only makes things easier to see, but can make the space pleasing to the eye.
+Using color contrast for example, not only makes things easier to see, but can make the space pleasing to the eye.